Your Foundation Caretakers

 David Krejci, CAEExecutive Vice President

 Mr. Krejci was named GEAPS executive vice president and International secretary in 1987.
 He joined the GEAPS staff team in 1982 as director of technical services.
 As executive vice president, David is GEAPS’ chief staff officer and serves as a non-voting executive officer of the International Board of Directors and the Executive and Nominations committees.
-He also serves as GEAPS staff executive representative to and chair of the Kansas State University Grain Science and Industry Advisory Council, which he chaired from 2012-18.
+He also serves as GEAPS staff executive representative to the Kansas State University Grain Science and Industry Advisory Council, which he chaired from 2012-18.
 David is also the executive director of the GEAPS Foundation.

 The Scoular Company (retired)